How to Fill Out your 2021 Form 990-EZ: A Line-by-Line Instruction- Updated October 18, 2022 - 8.00 AM - Admin, ExpressTaxExempt

 Being one of the leading IRS-authorized e-file providers, ExpressTaxExempt can make your filing of Form 990-EZ simpler and safer.
 Our incredibly helpful features are all you need to complete your Form 990-EZ previously and promptly.

 Here is how you can file your Form 990-EZ with ExpressTaxExempt:

 Step 1: Add Organization Details

-- Add your organization's name, EIN, address, and primary officer details.
-And then choose the Form 990-EZ to e-file.
+Add your organization's name, EIN, address, and primary officer details.
+And then, choose Form 990-EZ to e-file.

-- Start entering the questions about your organization's revenue, expenses, and other required information in Form 990-EZ
+Provide all the information about your organization's revenue, expenses, and other required information in Form 990-EZ

-- Once you review all the information, you can transmit the Form 990-EZ to the IRS.
+Once you review all the information, you can transmit Form 990-EZ to the IRS.